Collegium Musicum

 Instruments

-Performers in the Collegium use and learn skills on both their own instruments and on reproductions of period instruments from the Hayes School of Music's collection of recorders, string instruments with Baroque bows and gut strings, and various early wind and brass instruments available through the applied studios at Appalachian.
+Performers in the Collegium use and learn skills on both their instruments and on reproductions of period instruments from the Hayes School of Music's collection of recorders, string instruments with Baroque bows and gut strings, and various early wind and brass instruments available through the applied studios at Appalachian.

 Instrumentation on past performances includes all strings, all voice types (including countertenor), lute, oboe, bassoon, modern flute, Baroque flute, recorder, natural horn, cornetto, harpsichord, organ, viola da gamba, and Baroque dancer.